roman-milk/roman-milk.github.io/dominican-slut.md

+===

- ****** Dominican Slut: Orgy Finale ****** bysilkstockingslover© "Yes, Master Bryce," Johnathan agreed, "I know it sounds absurd, no, it is absurd, but the reality is we can both see sex and submission as what it is... sex.
+"Yes, Master Bryce," Johnathan agreed, "I know it sounds absurd, no, it is absurd, but the reality is we can both see sex and submission as what it is... sex.
 Yet, kissing is intimate and to be done between lovers."

  "Fucking hilarious," Juliette roared.